timescale/docs.timescale.com-content/replication.md

 >ttt PostgreSQL achieves streaming replication by having replicas continuously stream the WAL from the primary database.
-See the official [replication documentation][postgres-replication-docs] for details.
+See the official [replication documentation][postgres-streaming-replication-docs] for details.
 For more information about how PostgreSQL implements Write-Ahead Logging, see their [WAL Documentation][postgres-wal-docs].